 Don’t be afraid to step back, to ask them to do it alone and most importantly, to include your children in real life activities that will benefit them the most.
 Don’t be afraid to be the role model for life that they need you to be.

 What are your thoughts on child centred parenting?
-Share your experiences in the comments below, and to get the latest articles on natural parenting straight to your inbox, follow the blog at the bottom of the page.
+Share your experiences in the comments below.

 Find me on facebook